-- I. The annual PPD as scheduled by EHS. - Current CPR certification (American Heart Association Basic Life Support for Health Care Providers Course.)
+- 1. The annual PPD as scheduled by EHS - Current CPR certification (American Heart Association Basic Life Support for Health Care Providers Course)

 Students must have a physical exam prior to the start of Term V, Nursing IV.
 The exam must be completed during the months of September through November.
-(Student may opt to have work-up done at EHS or with his/her own physician.)
+(Student may opt to have work-up done at EHS, with his/her own health care provider, or at an urgent care center.)